 The proportions work quite well but one gets the impression Pininfarina had a hard time with the details and with marrying a form language that wanted to be curved with an architecture that seemed rectilinear.
 Hangovers from the old way are the very flat surface going from the rear wheel arch to the C-pillar.

-We discussed something along these lines in our series on the Jaguar XJ40´s gestation.
+We discussed something along these lines in our series on the Jaguar XJ40’s gestation.
 The cantilever effect of the glasshouse was an advanced idea and is still in use today on the Suzuki Swift and looked superb on the lovely and lately departed Skoda Fabia.

-On the downside, Pininfarina didn´t resolve the way the roof panel over the windscreen is finished.
+On the downside, Pininfarina didn’t resolve the way the roof panel over the windscreen is finished.
 If you look at the front-three quarter and follow the line from the top of the side glass to the top of the windscreen it wobbles or drops at the corner.
 Citroen managed it better on the 1989 XM which governs the line between the glass and roof using a plane.

-For the 1987 Senator “B” (a criminally under-rated car) Opel borrowed the Pinin´s grille but made a better job of it.
-The Pinin´s grille folds under the bumper line and the reflections of the chrome are lost.
-The way the headlamps and grille are treated is naive and where the wing line passes under the a-pillar it looks like two shapes are at odds with each other.
+For the 1987 Senator “B” (a criminally under-rated car) Opel borrowed the Pinin’s grille but made a better job of it.
+The Pinin’s grille folds under the bumper line and the reflections of the chrome are lost.
+The way the headlamps and grille are treated is naïve and where the wing line passes under the a-pillar it looks like two shapes are at odds with each other.
 But this is what happens when a design is hurried and when it is built without the requirements of production in mind.

-So, while in parts the Pinin is very interesting and provided ideas which others made better use, the overall car must be ranked as one of Pininfarina´s less seductive efforts, built though it was to celebrate the studio´s 50th birthday.
+So, while in parts the Pinin is very interesting and provided ideas which others made better use, the overall car must be ranked as one of Pininfarina’s less seductive efforts, built though it was to celebrate the studio’s 50th birthday.

 As a post-script, consider the 1979 Bitter SC, built on the Opel Senator chassis.
-This is a car inspired by the Ferrari 400i, but perhaps Ferrari repaid the compliment by ripping-off some of Bitter´s adjustments.
+This is a car inspired by the Ferrari 400i, but perhaps Ferrari repaid the compliment by ripping-off some of Bitter’s adjustments.